Learn more about the Standards Policy and Strategy Committee (SPSC) members

 A former British Army officer, Dan stepped down from Parliament in 2015 where he served on the Energy & Climate Change Select Committee and the Science & Technology Committee, in addition to chairing a number of influential All Party Parliamentary Groups including the All Party Environment Group.

-Dan was founding Chair of the All Party Smart Cities Group and has a strong reputation as a thought leader with regard to Smart Cities, the Internet of Things (IoT) and digital transformation.
+Dan was the founding Chair of the All Party Smart Cities Group and has a strong reputation as a thought leader with regard to Smart Cities, the Internet of Things (IoT) and digital transformation.
 As an MP he was a Parliamentary Adviser to the Green Alliance and a President of the Young Persons Trust for the Environment.

 Nikki Stopford, BSI Consumer Forum Chair